-Believed to have been born in Egypt some time during the last decade of nineteenth century into a peasant family, Hadji Ali soon discovered his talent in being able to regurgitate plenty of water as also solids at an early age.
+Believed to have been born in Egypt some time during the last decade of the nineteenth century into a peasant family, Hadji Ali soon discovered his talent in being able to regurgitate plenty of water as well as solids at an early age.

-An incident that brought his fact to light pertains to having drowned in the lake one day and just when everyone thought he was dead, Ali puked out all the water as also a fish exactly as he had swallowed it.
+An incident that brought this fact to light pertains to having drowned in the lake one day and just when everyone thought he was dead, Ali brought up all the water and also a fish exactly as he had swallowed it.

 Having gained cognizance of this talent, he began to use it for entertaining people and within a matter of days cloaked it with commercial gains.
 Then it was just a question of materializing on his growing fame to accomplish success.

-Thanks to his ability to regurgitate successfully, Hadji Ali attracted crowds not only in his country but also managed to catch the eye of an entertainment guru in Europe.
+Thank to his ability to regurgitate successfully, Hadji Ali attracted crowds not only in his own country, but also managed to catch the eye of an entertainment guru in Europe.

-Soon he began to perform in front of some of the most respected and authoritative audience and received heaps of accolades in return.
+Soon he began to perform in front of some of the most respected and authoritative audiences and received many accolades in return.